paulplant/xdrip4ios_docs/docs/install/personal_testflight.md

 <img src="../img/Picture11.png" style="zoom:50%;" />

-Select **Customer Support** as the user type that we're going to add
+We must select the type of **role** that we want to assign to the new user.
+It isn't too important as our only aim is to give them access to test the app.
+As an example we will select **Customer Support** as the user type that we're going to add.

 <img src="../img/Picture12.png" style="zoom:50%;" />

+Please note that there is a limit (around 50) to how many users we can add with each role type.
+As an example, we would add the first 40 users as **Customer Service**, 40 more as **Marketing**, then the last 20 as **Finance** etc.

 Click the "**+**" symbol to add a new user

-Fill in the First name, Last name and email address (this **must** be their Apple ID) of the new tester you want to add and click **Invite**. (you will see that 'Customer Support' is pre-selected for us).
+Fill in the First name, Last name and email address (this **must** be their Apple ID) of the new tester you want to add and click **Invite**.

 <img src="../img/Picture13.png" style="zoom:50%;" />